Averageshot/Svencoop-Point-Entities-Plugin/README.md

 }
 ```

+# IF YOU ARE DISTRIBUTING A RIPENTED MAP BE SURE TO HAVE THE SERVER OWNERS INSTALL THIS PLUGIN TO AVOID MAPS BEING BROKEN!!!
+AND MAKE SURE YOU ARE DOWNLOADING THIS PLUGIN FROM HERE AND NOT FROM ANY OTHER SOURCE!!!

-Known Issues: The example map contains a reference to point_hurt but hasn't been implemented. ( TBD ).
+Known Issues: The example map contains a reference to point_hurt but hasn't been implemented or finished. ( TBD ).

-Be sure to check out the example map on usage.
+Be sure to check out the example map on how to use these entities properly.
 Thanks, and have fun :3